qoofyk/zipper/lbm_adios/README.md

 written by Feng Li at Fall 2017

 ## What is new
+[Jan 5]; lammps example code added to the source tree and works
 [Jan 4]: decaf works with lbm, using dynamic analysis library makes analysis code runs slower(40s vs 20s in stampede)
 [Jan 2]: lbm reorganized in lbm/
 [Dec18]: flexpath segfault, data description for group should be removed for v1.13 flexpath, see https://github.iu.edu/lifen/flexpath_skel/commit/59cea72ad6715c91220ac3bc4ab72aeb7a47b579